 Pace yourself to run your own race.
 Make sure to enjoy the journey and not place too many expectations on yourself.
 If you're new to the sport, make sure you take time to learn and focus on the essentials of running, but don't forget to set aside time for new, cute workout gear.

-Read more about Diversity, Equity, and Inclusion efforts at Brooks Running and explore the many ways you can support International Women’s Day.
+Read more about the many ways you can support International Women’s Day.